 Keyword Required?
 Description [Component] Yes The name of the component being modeled.
 Standard practice has been to use the industry standard part designation.
 Note that IBIS files may contain multiple [Component] descriptions.
 [Manufacturer] Yes The name of the component manufacturer [Package] Yes This keyword contains the range (minimum, typical and maximum values) over which the packages' lead resistance, inductance and capacitance vary (the R_pkg, L_pkg and C_Pkg parameters).
 [Pin] Yes This keyword is where the pin to buffer mapping information is put.
 In addition, the model creator can use this keyword to list the R, L and C data for each individual pin (R_pin, L_pin and C_pin parameters).
 [Package Model] No If the component model includes an external package model (or uses the [Define Package Model] keyword within the IBIS file itself) this keyword indicates the name of that package model.
 [Pin Mapping] No This keyword is used if the model creator wishes to include information on buffer power and ground connections.
 This information may be used for simulations involving multiple outputs switching.
 Please see Advanced Keywords and Constructs for instructions on using this keyword.
-[Diff Pin] No This keyword is used to associate buffers that should be driven in a complementary fashion as a differential pair.
-Please see section Advanced Keywords and Constructs for instructions on using this keyword.
+[Diff Pin] No This keyword is used to associate buffers which should be driven in a complementary fashion as a differential pair.
+Please see section Error!